 During this unprecedented time it is our greatest hope that you are staying healthy and adapting the best you can to the changes to your every day life that the Coronavirus has dictated.
 This last week definitely has been a whirlwind of news and information for Tahoe weddings and COVID-19.

 The Center for Disease Control and Prevention (CDC) recommends social distancing and restricting large gatherings (no more than 10 people).
 This greatly impacts so, so many Tahoe weddings that were planned to take place within the next 3 months and the growing reality is that they will need to be postponed to a later date.

 My words cannot convey enough how our hearts break for you, all the couples postponing and rescheduling their dream Tahoe weddings and the couples faced with this looming decision.
 We completely understand the emotional roller coaster that you are on but this is the time to breathe, remain positive and stay calm (and have that extra glass of wine!).

 If you are getting married in 2020, the below FAQs can help to address the next steps and questions related to the COVID-19 virus and Lake Tahoe weddings.
 We are here at Merrily Wed to help however we can, we know that postponing a wedding is a difficult decision with many ramifications and logistical issues.
 We are here to help guide you through this process, be the extra shoulder for you to lean on and provide as much assistance as we can.

 TAHOE WEDDINGS – LET US HELP

-If you would like to discuss your 2020 Tahoe wedding over the phone, Skype, Facetime or Zoom, please feel free to use this link to schedule a time, we would love to offer our professional advice as best we can.
-Or please connect with us through our Inquiry Form.
+If you would like to discuss your 2020 Tahoe wedding over the phone, Skype or Zoom, please feel free to use this link to schedule a time, we would love to offer our professional advice as best we can.
+You can also please connect with us through our Inquiry Form.

 From our industry colleagues and the editors at Style Me Pretty: